BZeise/weekend_chal_2_calculator/README.md

 This page takes two inputs and returns the result of four basic mathematic operations.

 - can add, subtract, multiply, and divide some integers!
 Holy wow!
 - can clear input and result fields for a fresh experience!
-Hold my damn!
+Hold my geez!

 Hard Mode:
 ==